Timegate Redesign

 Cross-functional product teams, or in this case, the core trio (product manager, product designer, product engineer) own the problem and are empowered to find the solution.
 This trio is empowered to make the decisions on the outcomes, not the stakeholders or C-Suite.

-Product Model Pilot
+Product Operating Model Pilot

 Customer/Outcome Focus